yeshwanthkesani/cloud/README.md

 # ModelEarth Cloud 2025

+## Flask to Google Cloud

+Add code and document steps in [cloud/team/2005/[name]](https://github.com/modelearth/cloud/) for deploying your Flask site sample code to Google Cloud.

+For your [name] use lowercase firstname and optionally your last initial, or your nickname.

+Our [webhook repo](https://github.com/modelearth/webhook/) has a sample of Google Cloud Flask deployment steps you can copy and improve.

+## Integration with localsite navigation

 1. Fork and clone our [cloud repo](https://github.com/modelearth/cloud) and [localsite repo](https://github.com/modelearth/localsite).

 2. Turn on GitHub Pages for both.
-So [account].github.com/cloud works.
+So [account].github.io/cloud works.

 3. In the "team/2025" subfolder, add a folder with your handle (firstname) from our [Member List](https://model.earth/community/members).
 Use lowercase.